 8. Saltire Souvenirs

 Sometimes the St Andrews Cross items make the best Scottish souvenirs.
 We travel with our Scotland flag all over the world and use it in our images.
-Other alternatives include these cuff links, for the foodies –kitchen apron, coffee/tea mugs, for music fans see these guitar straps, and even car plates!
+Other alternatives include these cuff links, for the foodies – a coffee/tea mug.

 9. Cashmere Socks